"Make no little plans; they have no magic to stir men's blood."

 * Redevelop existing industrial and commercial properties;

-In taking on these initiatives, the Zone moves closer to fulfilling its mission of economic development and economic disversification.
+In taking on these initiatives, the Zone hopes to move closer toward fulfilling its mission of advancing economic development and diversifying the local economy.

 “However beautiful the strategy,